jwyang/JULE-Caffe/README.md

 # JULE-Caffe
 Caffe code for our JULE paper "Joint unsupervised learning of deep representations and image clusters".
 The Torch version code can be found [here](https://github.com/jwyang/JULE-Torch).

+### NOTE

+**I have not yet finished cleaning up this code since i have to do it remotely.
+But it will be finished in several days.
+Once it is finished, this NOTE will be gone.

 ### Overview